Report on risks of nicotine use criticised - “It was a thumbs up”

 Karl-Åke Johanson and Samuel Lundell believe that the agency's statement is at odds with the current government's ambition to introduce a harm minimisation perspective in nicotine policy, an ambition that a majority of the parliament also supports.
 This was also the background to the investigation, they say.

-"This looks more like government activism than anything else, unfortunately.
-I hope that wise politicians put their foot down and demand a more ambitious review of the relative risks.
-It is obvious that the authority has its own agenda here and that it has coloured the work.
-This investigation should therefore be consigned to the wastepaper basket." says Samuel Lundell, Snusarnas Riksförbund.
+“This looks more like government activism than anything else, unfortunately.
+I hope that wise politicians will put their foot down and demand a more ambitious review of the relative risks.
+It is clear that the agency has its own agenda here and that it has coloured the work.
+This investigation should therefore be consigned to the dustbin.” says Samuel Lundell, Snusarnas Riksförbund.